leegusckd/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/leegusckd/Portfolio/blob/main/Images/police-1282330_1280.jpg"> **[Helicopter Prison Break Investigation](https://github.com/leegusckd/Helicopter-Prison-Break)**

 An analysis of a dataset containing information of helicopter prison escapes around the world.
-The data was analyzed using Python to determine the year in which the most helicopter prison break attemps occurred, and the countries in which these escape attempts occurred the most.
+The data was analyzed using Python to determine the year in which the most helicopter prison break attempts occurred, and the countries in which these escape attempts occurred the most.

 #